elvismabisi/Phase-1-project/README.md

 2. See the temperature value in Degrees Celsius,
 3. See the weather description e.g cloudy, clear sky, sunny, windy, etc.,
 4. See the city and country e.g Nairobi Kenya,
-5. Convert the temperature from Celsius to Farenheit when I click on the temperature icon.

 # Project Requirements
 1. HTML